TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 What to Do in Temple Bar District

-Temple Bar District is filled with numerous restaurants, cafés, pubs, and hostels.
+Temple Bar District has numerous restaurants, cafés, pubs, and hostels.
 You can also find shops selling everything you’re looking for.
-For those interested in art, you can also visit a variety of art galleries and possibly stop by the Irish Film Institute, the Project Arts Centre, the National Photographic Archive, and Designyard.
+Those interested in art can visit various art galleries and possibly stop by the Irish Film Institute, the Project Arts Centre, the National Photographic Archive, and Designyard.

 When in Temple Bar District, walk through the lanes of Fleet Street and look through a series of snapshots of iconic Irish historical and contemporary figures.
 These creative representations of cultural icons, past and present, are posted on the walls of the streets leading up to the Icon Factory Gallery.

-The public art installation showcases original artwork by many different local artists of Irish icons from many disciplines including writers, playwrights, sports icons, musicians, and actors.
+The public art installation showcases original artwork by many local artists of Irish icons from many disciplines, including writers, playwrights, sports icons, musicians, and actors.

 The Icon Walk at the Temple Bar District is divided into sections: Harry Clarke Stained Glass, Irish Clothing since the ’20s, Folk and Traditional Music Revival, Oddballs, Crackpots and Assorted Genius, The Playwrights, Great Moments of Irish Rock, Poets and Novelists, Irish Humour, Irish Movie Actors, and The Wall of Irish Sport.

-The Icon Walk leads to the Icon Factory where you can purchase some of the images displayed on t-shirts or posters.
+The Icon Walk leads to the Icon Factory, where you can purchase some images displayed on t-shirts or posters.

 Sample the Deliciousness at Queen of Tarts